wso2/docs-is/en/identity-server/next/docs/guides/authentication/conditional-auth/group-based-template.md

 1. On the Asgardeo Console, click **Applications**.

-2. Select the relevant application and go to it's **Sign-in Method** tab.
+2. Select the relevant application and go to its **Sign-in Method** tab.

 3. Add group-based adaptive MFA using your preferred editor: